 In a scientific essay you analyse a scientific problem or question by using earlier studies and to some extent your own ideas and opinions.
 The scientific essay deviates from the IMRaD structure by lacking a materials and methods and results section.
 It contains an introduction paragraph, a main body/discussion and a concluding paragraph.
 It is also important to have a strong title.

 In the introduction you let the reader know what your scientific essay is going to be about.
 Here it is advantageous to develop a specific question you want to answer.
-The introduction is usually just one paragraph (unless your essay is long) and consists of three things:
+The introduction is usually just one paragraph (unless you are writing a longer essay) and consists of three things:

-- An outline of the main ideas you want to discuss.
-This outline is sometimes included in the thesis statement, and does not have to be a sentence on its own.
+- 3. An outline of the main ideas you want to discuss.
+This outline is sometimes included in the thesis statement and does not have to be a sentence on its own.

 This paragraph answers to your introduction paragraph.
 It includes a summary of the main points of your essay and final comments.
-In this summary you can also say something about what meaning your discoveries might for the society or future research.
+In the summary you can also say something about what meaning your discoveries might have for the society or future research.

-A blogpost is a fun way to communicate about your work, or a project you have been doing, to the broader public.
+A blogpost is a fun way to communicate about your work to the broader public.
 It is usually a relatively short and light text understandable for everybody where you can include photos or other figures.
-There are no strict rules to how to a blogpost related to science, but here are some general tips:
+There are no strict rules to how to write a blogpost related to science, but here are some general tips:

 - Consider who your audience is.
 How you write and what you write will often depend on who is going to read your blog.